 Sort and Arrange Items Back into Your Cabinets

 Once you've gone through the kitchen cabinet decluttering process, it is time to organize the contents of your kitchen cabinets.
-At its basic level, organizing kitchen cabinets means arranging your foodstuffs, appliances, pots and pans and kitchen tools in ways that make a lot of sense to you and your family.
+At its basic level, organizing kitchen cabinets means arranging your kitchen tools in ways that make a lot of sense to you and your family.

 Place Items Where You Use Them

-If you always stand in front of the stove while cooking, you want everything you use when preparing meals to be as close as possible to the stove.
-Don’t put your spices in a cabinet all the way on the other side of the kitchen and out of your reach, place them as close to the stove as you can.
+If you always stand in front of the stove while cooking, you want everything you use when preparing meals to be as close as possible to the oven.
+Don’t put your spices in a cabinet on the other side of the kitchen out of your reach.
 If you want your small kids to get their own snacks or dishes, place the items they’ll need in the cabinets they can reach.

 Separate Food From Dishes, Cookware, and Utensils